sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ## 5.2 eventd warm boot
 Records from applications are stored in a table, called EVENTPUBSUB.
-By using table of type ProducerTable, records that are being written will be queued when the consumer (eventd) is down.
+Records that are being written will be queued when the consumer (eventd) is down.

 During normal operation, eventd reads, processes whenever a new record is added to the table.